su-mt4007/su-mt4007.github.io/about.md

 This course is naturally designed for self-study.
 Each week there will be course material that you should read up on.
 We will not have traditional lectures in this course.
-Rather, we will meet in person once a week, where I will give a live demo of the material gone through the week before.
+Rather, we will meet in person once a week, where I will give a live demo of the material covered the week before.
 In previous itterations of the course, the live demos have been very appreciated.
 After the live demo I will be available until 17.00 for help with assignments or questions.
 In addition, I will be available on Fridays between 13-16 via Zoom for questions.